Brand Identity/ Website Design /Illustrations

 The Big Picture

-Little Pão House needed a culturally rooted identity that connects with Goans.
-We combined warm coastal colors, playful illustrations, and local storytelling to balance tradition with a fresh, modern look—celebrating Goan pride and the joy of fresh-baked comfort.
+Little Pão House needed a culturally rooted identity for Goans.
+We used warm coastal colors, playful illustrations, and local storytelling to blend tradition with a fresh, modern feel.

 Yellow Flower